Best Places and Activities for Children in Iceland – Family Friendly Iceland

 Are you looking for places and activities for children in Iceland?
 There is a noticeable lack of hint and tips for those who are traveling with children to Iceland.
 Palli and Silje are an exception.
 These seasoned travelers have a couple of kids.
 We were impressed with their site, Kids in Reykjavik where they have great tips for families who are on holiday here in Iceland.
 They were kind enough to agree to short interview.
-Please note that more information about Iceland as a destination is available on the Iceland Travel web site.
-You could be interested in the Family Winter Adventure tour.

 As parents of young children what is the main advice that you would give about family friendly travel to Iceland ?